Skip to content

 If a personal representative has determined an estate is insolvent, they must file a petition with the court to have it deemed as such.

 When a deceased person’s estate becomes insolvent before their debts are paid, the beneficiaries and heirs of their estate generally won’t receive anything.
+However, given that Justin Simpson may be improperly occupying a property worth hundreds of thousands of dollars that may eventually be transferred to the O.J.
+Simpson estate, it’s possible that, even if the estate is currently bordering on insolvency, it may not stay that way.

 Because of the lack of information surrounding the assets in the O.J.
 Simpson estate, it is unclear whether it will have the funds to satisfy the money judgment from the wrongful death lawsuit.
 Though, it is possible that if Simpson’s NFL pension or trust has funds available, the Goldmans could pursue payment from these non-probate assets.